 In particular, U+01C0 and U+01C1 are indistinguishable from the punctuation marks U+007C and U+2016 in certain user interface fonts.
+There are other code points with glyphs that look more or less like a straight line, but their glyphs show some variation in length, width, side bearing and distance from the base line: the Integration Panel views the indistinguishable appearance as the relevant criterion in this instance.
 U+01C2 has a more distant resemblance to a line-drawing symbol U+256A; it is included here for consistency.
 U+01C3 is always indistinguishable from an exclamation mark.